iburunat/org-taskforecast/README.md

 1. Register tasks for today to make the list:

    `M-x org-taskforecast-register-tasks-for-today` to register tasks to the list from your org-agenda files.
    This command registers tasks whose SCHEDULED or DEADLINE is set to today or before.
-   **NOTE:** Currently this command does not consider prewarning of DEADLINE of a task.

 2. Show the task list for today: